Lucid Trading Rules Explained: Every Plan, Rule, and Limit

 LucidMaxx: Invite-Only Daily Payouts

 LucidMaxx is Lucid's exclusive eval-to-live daily payout plan, reserved for traders who have demonstrated exceptional consistency and profitability.
-You can't purchase it.
+The status can't be requested.
 Lucid's risk team identifies qualifying traders based on performance benchmarks.

-LucidMaxx traders go through an evaluation with no DLL and EOD drawdown, then transition directly to a live account.
+LucidMaxx traders go through an evaluation with EOD drawdown and no DLL, then transition directly to a live account.

 Account Size